On this page

 - Mental health

-Allied health covers several different professions delivering therapeutic support to NDIS participants.
-Allied health providers are one of the largest groups of registered NDIS providers.
+Allied health providers deliver therapeutic supports to participants and are one of the largest groups of registered providers.

-Allied health providers are responsible for providing evidence, assessments and reports that inform access and planning decisions made by NDIA delegates (planners) under the NDIS Act.
+Allied health providers provide evidence, assessments and reports that inform access and planning decisions made by NDIA delegates (planners) under the NDIS Act.

-- provide supporting evidence as part of an Access Request requirements, including evidence that the person has or is likely to have a permanent disability.
+- provide supporting evidence as part of an access request, including evidence that the person has or is likely to have a permanent disability

 - provide copies of reports or assessments that describe the extent of the functional impact of the disability.

-For help with report writing for a participant plan review visit the Allied health providers and reporting page.
+For help with report writing for a participant plan reassessment visit the Allied health providers and reporting page.

 Being a registered NDIS provider brings a range of benefits.
-This includes broadening the range of people you can deliver supports to and extending your online presence through the NDIS Provider Finder tool in the myplace provider portal.
+This includes broadening the range of people you can deliver supports to and extending your online presence through the NDIS Provider Finder tool.

 The NDIA sets price limits for some supports to ensure NDIS participants receive value for money.

-Changes to prices are updated in response to market trends and changes in costs are outlined in the NDIS Price Guide.
+Changes to prices are updated in response to market trends and changes in costs are outlined in the NDIS Pricing Arrangements and Price Limits.